codehsbooks/introcs/Basic-JavaScript-and-Graphics/README.md

 # Basic JavaScript and Graphics

-Introduction to JavaScript and Graphics
+You'll learn to use the fundamentals of JavaScript and computer graphics in this chapter.